hidny/MikeTsCubeCode/README.md

 	* If I feel like it, maybe I could find the answer for N=18, but optimistically, that will take 4 months on my machine.
 Maybe I could hope that someone else does it?
 		(Update: I'm just going to hope...
 The rust program is really fast.
 I think the rust version will only takes 9 days on a strong machine)

-(Update: Discussions of this project mostly happened in these two links: https://github.com/mikepound/cubes/issues/23 and https://github.com/mikepound/opencubes/issues/27 )

 ## Current Plan that hasn't happened yet
 * I might explore an idea I had for an even faster algorithm: